labsyspharm/cylinter-paper/README.md

 ```

-Run the computational notebook in Jupyter lab with the following command:
+Run the computational notebook in JupyterLab with the following command:
 ```bash
 jupyter lab